Combating Data Laundering in LLM Training: Mixed-Register Laundering Pipelines

 \section{Mixed-Register Laundering Pipelines}

 We have conducted experiments on \textbf{mixed-register transformations} by combining two registers in the laundering prompt (e.g., ``opinion blog post with a persuasive tone'', ``storytelling narrative as a sports report'', ``informational description like a recipe'').
 Across all three mixed prompts, \ourmethod~consistently improves detection.
-For each mixed prompt, we present the recovered prompt followed by the corresponding detection results. \paragraph{Mixed-register prompt 1.} Rewrite the text as an \textbf{opinion blog post} with a \textbf{persuasive tone}. \emph{\ourmethod-reversed prompt:} Rewrite the text as an opinion blog post, emphasizing personal narratives and reflections that highlight the emotional, cultural, or historical significance of the subject while engaging the reader. \paragraph{Mixed-register prompt 2.} Rewrite the text as a \textbf{storytelling narrative} to introduce information as a \textbf{sports report}. \emph{\ourmethod -reversed prompt:} Rewrite the text as a narrative blog post.
-Focus on transforming the original information into a more engaging story, emphasizing the historical context and the evolution of the organization while maintaining a conversational tone. \paragraph{Mixed-register prompt 3.} Rewrite the text as an \textbf{informational description} like a \textbf{recipe}. \emph{\ourmethod-reversed prompt:} Rewrite the text as a step-by-step instructional guide, clearly outlining key aspects and maintaining a logical flow and numbered steps.
+For each mixed prompt, we present the recovered prompt followed by the corresponding detection results.